gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 # Feature: Java library consumes external Java library

-- Resolve libraries from binary repositories, for libraries with a single variant
-    - Maven repo: assume API dependencies are defined by `compile` scope.
-    - Ivy repo: look for a particular configuration, if not present assume no API dependencies (or perhaps use `default` configuration)
-    - Assume no target platform, and assume compatible with all target platforms.

 ## Story: Java library sources are compiled against library Jar resolved from Maven repository

 - Extend the dependency DSL to reference external libraries: